How do I increase my productivity and maximize my time?

-- If you’re an entrepreneur, you could assign all your marketing and outreach to Monday and Tuesdays of every week.
+- If you’re an entrepreneur, you could assign all your marketing and outreach to Monday and Tuesday of every week.
 Keep Wednesday’s for content creation, and then use Thursday and Friday’s for product work.

-- If you’re a stay at home mom, you could spend Monday’s cleaning the bathrooms, Tuesday’s tidying the living room and kitchen, leave all the laundry for Wednesday, and run all your errands on Thursdays.
+- If you’re a stay-at-home mom, you could spend Monday’s cleaning the bathrooms, Tuesday’s tidying the living room and kitchen, leave all the laundry for Wednesday, and run all your errands on Thursdays.

 👉🏽 RELATED POST: 5 Essential Time Saving Tips For Working Moms

-Maximize Errands and Outtings
+Maximize Errands and Outings

 The same can be said for running errands and going out and about.
-Anytime you have to go to the grocery store, drive to work or do anything that requires you to go somewhere, maximize your time out.
+Anytime you have to go to the grocery store, drive to work, or do anything that requires you to go somewhere, maximize your time out.

 With rush hours and insane gas prices, it’s in your best interest to maximize your time on the road.
 Make every trip count for more than one thing!
 Avoid busy times on the road that causes you to waste time sitting in traffic.